imjohsep/react-redux-starter-kit/readme.md

 | `npm run test:integration(:watch)` | executes integration tests |
 | `npm run test:karma(:watch)`       | __@todo__ executes tests using the Karma test runner

+## Switching your Favicon

+Generate the complete range of images using this [site](http://www.favicomatic.com/).

+Move all of the generated files into the `src/static/favicon` directory and replace the link tags in the `src/index.html` file.